mimmeer-me/penguin_dash/index.md

 [//]: # (Yes I know it's the wrong icon)

-## This branch
+## About
-This branch stores the assets for Penguin Dash that are static, which means they do not change.
+The Penguin Dash Static Server, as the name implies, stores the assets for Penguin Dash that are static, which means they do not change.
 This repository does **NOT** host the database; as that will be handled on a MongoDB server instead.

 ## Play PenguinDash!